-They know that the end of the calendar year and its corresponding tax deduction opportunities collide with the winter holidays and celebrating generosity, creating one of the most important fundraising opportunities of the year: the year-end fundraising campaign.
+Get ready!
+The end of the calendar year and its corresponding tax deduction potential collides with winter holidays and celebrating generosity, creating one of the most important fundraising opportunities of the year.

 Let’s all just breathe for a second, okay?

 All right, now let’s make a year-end fundraising plan.

 Since 2012, nonprofits have been offered a fantastic way to kick off their year-end campaigns, GivingTuesday.
 GivingTuesday is a global day of giving that follows the big shopping days that unofficially launch the holiday shopping season, Black Friday and Cyber Monday.
 GivingTuesday largely takes place online, utilizing crowdfunding and social media.

 GivingTuesday is more than a hashtag or a social media campaign.
 It’s becoming an increasing source of growth for many nonprofits.
 Last year, people donated $274 million on #GivingTuesday, a 55% overall increase from 2016.
 2.5 million people participated by giving.
 Wow!